-Understanding what constitutes a credible source.
 The quality of your written work can only be as good as the quality of the sources upon which you rely for support and substance within your paper.
-Your instructor often will specify the kinds of sources s/he expects you to use for a particular assignment, but some guidelines apply to all written work in Communication courses.
+Your instructor typically will specify the kinds of sources they expect you to use for a particular assignment, but some guidelines apply to all written work in Communication courses.
 First, you are ethically obligated to assess the quality of any source you are considering using.
-This means verifying the accuracy of the contents and making sure you can ascertain whether there is any inherent bias or agenda within that source.
+This means verifying the accuracy of the contents and making sure you can ascertain whether there are any inaccuracies or inherent bias within that source.
+It also means being able to distinguish between various electronic sources you may encounter; it makes a big difference if the content you are reading was written by a blogger for their own personal site, published by a reputable organization, or created by a group that has a particular leaning, to name just a few possibilities.

 Second, there are certain kinds of sources that are generally not considered acceptable.
 Wikipedia, for example, is not considered a credible source for the vast majority of the writing assignments you will encounter in college.
-While much of the information contained in its entries may very well be accurate, the fact that anyone can contribute to those entries means you have no way of assessing the quality of the information you find there.
+While much of the information contained in its entries may very well be accurate, and it can provide some helpful background information on a topic, the fact that anyone can contribute to those entries means you have no way of assessing the quality of the information you find there.
 Wikipedia should never be your only source of information, it should always be treated with skepticism, and it should never be cited in your papers.
 Furthermore, any encyclopedia generally will not count as a source because it is considered "general knowledge" and while it may provide some useful background, it is not considered a source in the same sense as someone who has published her or his ideas, arguments, data, etc.